Vantiq/vantiq-extension-sources/camelComponent/README.md

 When so specified, messages sent to a Vantiq consumer will arrive in a Camel Exchange as a JSON string.

 Messages sent to Vantiq from the component will arrive as Vail objects, where the property names correspond to the Map keys.
+For cases where the message to be sent to Vantiq is not structured as a Vail Object (or Java Map), the component will use the property name `stringVal` for data that can be naturally encoded as a string, and `byteVal` for binary data.
+In the case of binary data, the actual data will be a Base64 encoded string.
+The underlying communication is JSON, so binary data must be Base64 encoded.

 ### Structured Headers and Messages